jmhodges/build_cassandra/README.md

 You'll have to type in your password to sudo to install mercurial via MacPorts but other than that, you're done. `setup` will build the Java 1.7 stuff and `compile` will build Cassandra against that new Java.

 It'll even make a data directory here and edit the config files to use it as the log and data directory for Cassandra.

 No config, no hassle.
 Isn't that awesome?

+(Oh, and by the way, it edits your `~/.hgrc` file to add the `forest-crew` extension because Mercurial a) sucks and b) blows and, apparently, people feel the need to require you to use horrible things that require bolted on libraries to work properly.
+Feel free to remove it or the whole file after you're done.
+The code does a good job of not screwing the pooch in your `.hgrc`, so don't fret about it changing.)

 ## Running Cassandra